Becoming a Notary

 Open Day for Prospective Notaries

 There is an Open Day run each year at UCL in London.
 The course is designed to introduce prospective notaries to the notarial profession, and to explain the process of qualification.
-The next course will be hosted by UCL and is expected to take place in London in February 2017.
+The next course will be hosted by UCL and will take place in London in 2018.